Ericsson-LMF/IoT-Gateway/README.md

 On host machine download Raspbian image from: http://downloads.raspberrypi.org/raspbian_latest

 2.
-Insert SD-Card and get name of the SD-Card for example in Ubuntu you can do it with
+Insert SD-Card into host machine and get the name of the SD-Card.
+For example in Ubuntu you can do it with:
 ```
 df -ah
 ```